Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 2. Muscle Mass and Strength

-Creatine nitrate is also found to make your muscles bulkier and heavier without the body fat and increase its strength.
-In a 28-day study of athletes taking the supplement, the analysis showed a significant increase in their lean mass.
+In a 28-day study by the National Institute of Health, of athletes taking the supplement, the analysis showed a significant increase in their lean mass [1].

 Stronger muscles help you do more sprints, bench press, and other quick and explosive strength training.
 It also lowers the risk of injury and keeps your body weight healthy.